querkmachine/kickstart/README.md

 * Project settings are now held in one massive Sass map, rather than multiple smaller ones and various global variables.
 * Added a `config` function for getting things out of said massive Sass map.
 * Added a whole file full of typography related mixins.
 It was kinda weird having them in an atom file.
+* Added a bunch of other mixins too (and maybe removed one or two).
 * Removed Sass functions for embedding SVGs in CSS.
 I ain't about that life (not anymore, anyway).

 ### 4.0.0